 The text on the slab was written in Glagolitic script and contains important information about the history of Croatia, including a mention of the Croatian king of that time, Dmitar Zvonimir.
 The standardisation of the Croatian language began with the publication of Faust Vrancic’s Dictionarium quinque nobilissimarum Europae linguarum-Latinae, Italicae, Germanicae, Dalmatiae et Ungaricae in Venice in 1595, and the publication of the first Croatian grammar by Bartul Kasic in 1604 (Institutionum linguae illyricae libri duo).
 The Jesuit Kasic’s translation of the Bible into Croatian laid the foundation for the modern Croatian language.

 – There are three dialects in the Croatian language whose names are derived from the pronunciation of the word “what”: Čakavski (cha – what), kajkavski (kaj – what) and shtokavski (shto – what) dialects;

 – Croatian has ascending and descending tonal stresses which make it sound very melodic;

 – There are eight Croatian-language universities in the world.
 They are located in Zagreb, Split, Rijeka, Osijek, Zadar, Dubrovnik, Pula and Mostar.

 We have been in business for over 20 years and during that time we have learned to work well.
-Trust us with your project and get a great result at a reasonable price!
+Trust us with your translation from Croatian and get a great result at a reasonable price!